j99thoms/smash-charts/README.md

 Please note that it appears that the website's SSL certificate has expired.

 The dataset includes various quantitative attributes that control a character's in-game physics.
-A more in-depth description for each of these attributes can be found on the main page of the dashboard.
+A more in-depth description for each of these attributes can be found on the "Attribute Info" page of the dashboard.
 The attribute descriptions provided on the dashboard are based on the descriptions which can be found on [SmashWiki](https://www.ssbwiki.com/).

 ## Contributing